 Galen Low: I love that.
 I just love that framing, I'm probably going to steal that.
 But like how different is that compared to like enterprise PMO?

 Like, I think there's a really good reason why you don't call it a PMO because you are that layer of awesome, you are consultants, you are empowered, and you're driving these initiatives forward, like from the C-suite or really complex platforms, like already to me that's like, 'Wow, that sounds different than just being a project manager or even a program manager.'

 So that's, that's super cool.
 I wonder if you could maybe like dive a little deeper and just tell us about like the types of projects that you know, your teams manage.

-Sure.
-So, so as I said we, we bucket our programs in two different parts.
-So the ones that, that are corporate initiatives include things like mergers and acquisitions, or strategic partner integrations with external partners or dealing with unique situations.
+Dharma Mehta: Sure.
+So as I said we bucket our programs in two different parts.
+So the ones that are corporate initiatives include things like mergers and acquisitions, or strategic partner integrations with external partners or dealing with unique situations.

 So again, depending on the situation and they ask we could be dealing with one or more of such initiatives within the platform business.

 Galen Low: It's actually interesting because you described what a lot of people would think are two very different things, right?
 Platform seems very technical and then like the corporate initiatives side doesn't sound like it would be that technical.
 But when you start talking through it, you're like, actually it is, right?
 Mergers and acquisitions, partner integrations returned to office like, yes, these are corporate initiatives, but I think that there's a lot of, there's a lot of technical moving parts.